SpaceAfterYou/swp-logger-redirector/README.md

 {
   // ...

+  "console": {
     // An optional step.
 This will enable the terminal.
     // Without it, the output will only go to a file in the logs folder.
     // With this both to the terminal and to the file.
+    "use": true,

+    // This will prevent the terminal closing,
+    // after the game is closed.
-  "use_console": true,
+    "leave": true,
+  },

   // Logging level.
+  "logger": {
     "level": "trace"
+  }

   // ...
 }